 - Bad breath

-If your or your child's adenoids are enlarged, it may be hard to breathe through the nose.
-Other signs of constant enlargement are:
+If your or your child’s tonsils or adenoids are enlarged, it may be hard to breathe through the nose, or cause difficulty while sleeping.
+Other signs of adenoid and/or tonsil enlargement include:

 - Breathing through the mouth instead of the nose most of the time